cintric/clearbid-sdk-ios-demo/README.md

 ### Configure your project

 It is very critical to enable arbitrary loads in your `Info.plist` file.
 This is because advertisements pull content from websites that are not using ssl.
-To do so right click on your `Info.plist` file and select `Open As > Source Code` and paste this below the line that says `<key>NSAppTransportSecurity</key>`:
+To do so right click on your `Info.plist` file and select `Open As > Source Code` and paste this directly below the line that says `<dict>` (usually line 4):

 ```xml
 <key>NSAppTransportSecurity</key>